-Minimum 2 years, maximum 4 years (1200 hours)
+Minimum I year, maximum 3 years (1800 notional hours/year)

-Pre-requisite qualification: Bachelor of Technology: Graphic Design; or equivalent.
+Pre-requisite qualification: Bachelor of Technology in Graphic Design; or equivalent.

-RESEARCH PROJECT AND TREATISE
+RESEARCH PROJECT AND DISSERTATION

 Syllabus: The conceptualisation, visualisation and presentation of an advanced, specialised area of graphic design and/or advertising which requires in-depth research, and personal investigation.